-COVID-19 & Influenza Vaccine Information for Long-Term Care and Assisted Living Facilities
+COVID-19 and Influenza Vaccine Information for Long-Term Care and Assisted Living Facilities

-COVID-19 & Influenza Vaccine Information for Long-Term Care and Assisted Living Facilities
+COVID-19 and Influenza Vaccine Information for Long-Term Care and Assisted Living Facilities

-Information on this page is for staff who work at long-term care or assisted living facilities located within Island Health.
-This fall, COVID-19 and Influenza vaccines will be co-administered to residents.
+Information on this page is for all staff who work at long-term care or assisted living facilities located within Island Health.
+Including facilities that are Island Health owned and operated, affiliates and private facilities.

 Vaccine Management